Curriculum Design

 At Barford St. Peter’s C.E.
 (V.A.)
 Primary School we are committed to ensuring that every child reaches their full potential in their learning through a creative, exciting and rigorous curriculum.

-Our intent is for all children at Barford St. Peter’s to learn a depth of knowledge through an enriched curriculum which incorporates a wealth of memorable learning experiences and develops essential personal and social skills in a caring environment based on our deeply Christian ethos.
+Our intent is for all children at Barford St. Peter’s to learn a depth of knowledge and wide range of valuable skills through an enriched curriculum which incorporates a wealth of memorable learning experiences and develops essential personal and social skills in a caring environment underpinned by our Christian values:

 Kindness